Portfolio manager’s Letter November 2009

 Estimates by Standard and Poor’s are that 10% of stock of each member of the index is held by index funds.
 In Berkshire Hathaway’s case this would require that index funds purchase approximately $16 billion worth of Berkshire Hathaway’s stock.
 My estimate of sales by the Gates Foundation would be something like $2.5 billion per year.

 The purchase is also, as Buffett said, a play on American business.
-A weaker dollar will make American businesses more competitive both in their domestic market and in international markets.
+A weak dollar will make American businesses more competitive both in their domestic market and in international markets.
 It may even put more money in the pockets of American workers and help to revive our consumer economy.

 I suspect that this too, is case were those of us without Buffett’s macro insight will have to wait a few years to understand what he sees now, and that it is likely that his judgment will look better and better as time passes.